 Visit Puglia’s charming whitewashed villages:

-- Polignano a Mare – head down to the oft-photographed Lama Monachile
+Polignano a Mare – head down to the oft-photographed Lama Monachile; See our Realistic One Day Itinerary for Polignano a Mare

 You may or may not have sunny beach time, but you’ll have plenty to see in the area (the villages above) and the food (fresh produce, seafood, and mozzarella) in Puglia is incredible.
 You’ll be there for the olive oil harvest – check out Italy’s oldest olive trees (some are over 1000 years old!).